Seeds of Resilience for Peace and Stability

 In this context, ‘seeds of resilience’ are local and regional resilience initiatives, innovations and practices.

-This GRP collaborative initiative aims to understand how seeds of resilience contribute to sustainable peace in fragile contexts.
+GRP attempts to understand how seeds of resilience contribute to sustainable peace in fragile contexts.
 In particular, the initiatives explores how these ‘seeds’ may trigger transformative pathways for peace building.

 Seeds of Resilience for Peace and Stability has several ambitions: